 Acting Program Director: Nalin Johri , Ph.D., MPH

-The Department of Interprofessional Health Sciences and Health Administration offers the Master of Healthcare Administration (M.H.A.), and Graduate Certificates in the following areas: Certificate in Healthcare Administration: Certificate in Global Health Management, Certificate in Population Health Management and Certificate in Practice Management.
-The M.H.A. degree requires 42 credits, while the certificates program requires 15 credits.
+The Department of Interprofessional Health Sciences and Health Administration offers the Master of Healthcare Administration (M.H.A.), and Graduate Certificates in the following areas: Healthcare Administration, Global Health Management, Population Health Management and Practice Health Management.
+The M.H.A. degree requires 42 credits, while the each certificate program requires completion of 15 credits.
 Students who complete the Graduate Certificate in Healthcare Administration with a 3.0 GPA or higher can apply all earned credits toward the M.H.A. degree if they wish to continue their education.
 Courses are offered in the late afternoons and evenings, and online/hybrid to accommodate the schedules of working professionals.

-The M.H.A. program is a member of the Association of University Programs in Healthcare Administration (AUPHA), a national association of university-based educational programs, faculty practitioners, and provider organizations whose members are dedicated to continuously improving the field of health management and practice.
-The program is accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).
+The M.H.A. program is accredited by the Commission on Accreditation of Healthcare Management Education (CAHME) and is also a member of the Association of University Programs in Healthcare Administration (AUPHA), a national association of university-based educational programs, faculty practitioners, and provider organizations whose members are dedicated to continuously improving the field of health management and practice.
 Specific information regarding the M.H.A. program’s application process, competencies, curriculum, and student achievement is available at the M.H.A. web page at www.shu.edu/mha.

 Today’s fast-changing healthcare system has a critical need for managers with advanced managerial competencies and leadership skills.
 Seton Hall University’s Master of Healthcare Administration (M.H.A.) and Certificate in Healthcare Administration, Global Health Management, Population Health Management, and Practice Health Management prepare managers for leadership roles within the healthcare industry